AdamF-Optimizer/Big_Data_EN_Analysis/README.md

 The code extracts text from HTML content in the WARC files, counts how often these words appear, and associates these counts with the top-level domain of the source URL.
 It then aggregates and prints the total and per-domain occurrences for both American and British word sets for comparison.

-To run the code, you must first source WARC files yourself, and you must install Apache Zeppelin to run the Zeppelin Notebook.
+To run the code, you must first source WARC files yourself.
+For the code, I recommend installing Apache Zeppelin.
 For more details on installing Apache Zeppelin, see https://zeppelin.apache.org/.